Cantech Knowledge Base

 Your Go-To Hosting Resource

-How to Install PostgreSQL on Ubuntu 24.04?
+How to install PostgreSQL on Ubuntu 24.04?

 If you are a developer, data analyst, or database geek using Ubuntu 24.04, you have probably considered installing PostgreSQL.
 PostgreSQL (or Postgres) is an awesome, high-performance, highly extensible, and one of the most trusted open-source relational database systems today.